hakanai/haqua/README.markdown

 * Scroll panes (and their contained viewports) are non-opaque by default, to fix appearance the pane contains a non-opaque component.
+* Scroll panes scroll the right direction when horizontally scrolled in a right-to-left orientation.

+JScrollBar:

+* Scroll bars paint the right way around when in a right-to-left orientation.

 JOptionPane: